-Witches of Whispering Pines, Prequel
+Witches of Whispering Pines, Book One

-The magical rule of three states that the energy you put into the world comes back to you three-fold.
 Sixteen-year-old Charley Cooper is furious when her cousin Danu uses her powers to get back at a high school nemesis without considering the consequences.

-Even though Charley has never had magical abilities of her own, when she has what she thinks is a vision about an attack on Danu, she's forced to investigate.
+Even though Charley has never had magical abilities of her own, when she has what she believes is a vision about an attack on Danu, she's forced to investigate.
 Can she find the guilty party before her cousin pays - one way or another?

 “Fight!
 Fight!
 Fight!”

 The shouts echoed throughout the hallways of Whispering Pines High School.
 I pivoted and took off toward the uproar.
 After all, as a reporter for the school newspaper, it was my job to investigate.

 Oh, who was I kidding?
 I was a normal sixteen-year-old girl and just wanted to find out what was going on.
 I rounded the corner in a run and stopped so suddenly the soles of my sneakers stuck and I would have face-planted on the hard flooring if Jackson Parker hadn’t grabbed my arm to halt my fall.